-Donald Moore served 20 years in the US Navy as a Diver Chief Petty Officer, he started his diving career in 1978 attending US Navy 2nd class dive school in Little Creek, Va.
-His Career started him conducting diving and salvage operations, including waterborne repairs on the surface and sub- surface US Naval vessels.
-In 1982 Donald went to Panama City Florida, Naval Diving and Salve Training center to attend 1st class diving school.
+Donald Moore served 20 years in the US Navy as a Diver Chief Petty Officer.
+He started his diving career in 1978 attending US Navy 2nd class dive school in Little Creek, Va.
+His Career started him conducting diving and salvage operations, including waterborne repairs on the surface and sub-surface US Naval vessels.
+In 1982 Donald went to Panama City, Florida Naval Diving and Salve Training center to attend 1st class diving school.
 This is advanced training in mixed gas diving and salvage operations and diving supervisor training.
 Donald's career branched all aspects of Navy diving from salvage ships to research test and development and ship repair facilities to staff assignments.
 Making 5 deployments to the Western Pacific conducting various diving operations.
 Mr. Moore was then designated as an instructor at the Naval Special Warfare Center teaching diving to US Navy Seal candidates.
-After retiring from the US Navy, he worked several years in the commercial diving industry.
+After retiring from the US Navy, he worked for several years in the commercial diving industry.
 Mr. Moore returned to the Naval Special Warfare Center as a Diving Instructor and Diving Equipment Manager from 2004-2018, teaching diving physics, diving medicine, open circuit SCUBA, and oxygen circuit UBA, hyperbaric chamber operations, and oxygen medicine.
-In 2018 Mr. Moore retired from Civil Service and was instrumental in the startup of a commercial diving school in Goodyear Arizona, serving there as the Director of training and curriculum development and teaching all aspects of surface supplied diving until 2021.
+In 2018 Mr. Moore retired from Civil Service and was instrumental in the startup of a commercial diving school in Goodyear Arizona, serving there as the Director of Training and curriculum development while teaching all aspects of surface supplied diving until 2021.
 Mr. Moore currently holds qualifications as a US Army Corps of Engineers Unlimited Diver, Diving Supervisor, US Navy Mixed Gas Diving Supervisor, Air Diving Supervisor, Open/Closed Circuit Diving Supervisor, Hyperbaric Supervisor, Inside Tender, and Chamber Operator.
-Mr. Moore also holds ADCI certification as a Mixed Gas/ Nitrox Diver/Supervisor, holds Aqualung certification as an Open Circuit Repair Technician/Instructor, DOT Certified SCUBA Cylinder Inspector, Oxygen Clean Instructor, Diver's Life Support System Operator and repair technician, and Quality Assurance Inspector.
+Mr. Moore also holds ADCI certification as a Mixed Gas/ Nitrox Diver/Supervisor, holds Aqualung certification as an Open Circuit Repair Technician/Instructor, DOT Certified SCUBA Cylinder Inspector, Oxygen Clean Instructor,

+Diver's Life Support System Operator and repair technician, and Quality Assurance Inspector.
 He holds an instructor certification from the US Navy as a High Risk instructor and Master Training Specialist.
 He also holds instructor certifications in CPR/1St aid/AED,O2 Provider, Diving Emergency Management Provider, Diving 1st Aid for professional divers from Diver's Alert Network (DAN).
-Diving Medical Technician, Intermediate and advance Hyperbaric Technician instructor certifications from International Board of Undersea Medicine.
-Donald also holds Scuba and Chamber Operator and Nitrox Instructor certifications from international Association of Nitrox and Technical Divers (IANTD).
+Diving Medical Technician, Intermediate and Advance Hyperbaric Technician instructor certifications from International Board of Undersea Medicine.
+Donald also holds Scuba and Chamber Operator and Nitrox Instructor certifications from International Association of Nitrox and Technical Divers (IANTD).
 He also holds a Kirby Morgan Hat Technician/ Instructor certification from Dive Lab.
+In 2021 Donald opened Professional Diver Training Center in Mansfield, Texas.
+He has created a curriculum that is focused on training the most professional and safest diver in the commercial diving industry.